 ... where r is equal to one halving of the inner diameter.
 Given an inner diameter equal to 6.1 cm (r=3.05) and a height of 13.2 cm.
 The volume is equal to 385.765587 cm3.
 Recall from earlier that multiple linear scalar inputs produce a singleton scalar output.

-These volumes can be calculated by hand with or without a calculator albeit its certainly prone to human error.
+These volumes can be calculated by hand with or without a calculator albeit its prone to human error.
 In addition the precision of value PI here indeed will dictate the level of accuracy achieved in its scalar output.

 In this instance a PI value with eleven decimal places is required to yield a scalar value which is precise to within seven decimal places.
 As we've witnessed, it may be an effort to solve a volume for an everyday object and this object is a relatively simple use case.